Our Services & Programs serve

 Another less tangible, yet no less important benefit of Grace’s Kitchen is the companionship and compassion that its guests receive—in a safe, secure environment.
 Individuals who come to Grace’s Kitchen often stay after finishing their meal to chat with friends, and to enjoy the sense of camaraderie that is missing from so many of their lives.

 Funding for Grace’s Kitchen is provided by donations from a wide variety of sources including community organizations, religious organizations, corporations, foundations, schools and individuals like you.
-No government funding is received.

 Charlie Bevier Homeless Outreach Team